 SDG&E provided a decrease to its target for transmission wood pole intrusive inspections from 141 to 114212 due to changes in its electric system such as the replacement of wood poles with steel structures, removal of poles from service, and intrusive inspections performed in 2022 or 2023.213 This change is likely to improve the efficiency of the program, as intrusive pole inspections cannot be performed on steel poles and do not need to be performed on poles that have been removed from service.
-Performing a second intrusive pole inspection within three years is unlikely to mitigate additional risk.
+Intrusive pole inspections involve soil excavation, sounding, and/or boring to estimate the remaining pole strength.214 Given the detailed nature of intrusive inspections, and that deterioration measured via intrusive pole inspections develops slowly, performing a second intrusive pole inspection within three years is unlikely to efficiently mitigate additional risk.